6 Day Around Iceland Winter Minibus Tour

 Day 2 – South Coast & Glacier Hiking

-On the second day of the tour you will be heading to the South Coast, towards the magnificent Seljalandsfoss waterfall, a 65 metre drop of the water provides a unique sight, as one of Iceland’s highest features.
-Moving on to yet another waterfall, Skógafoss welcomes you, as one of the largest falls in all of Iceland, ancient stories claim that Vikings buried treasure in a cave hidden behind the waterfall.
+On this day you will be heading to the South Coast, towards the magnificent Seljalandsfoss waterfall, a 65 meters drop of the water provides a unique sight, as one of Iceland’s highest features.
+Moving on to yet another waterfall, Skógafoss welcomes you, as one of the largest falls in all of Iceland.
 In addition to this part of the tour you can opt for a hike across the crevasses of the glacier with a trained and experienced glacier guide.
-The extra Glacier Hiking Tour can be added at the time of booking.
+The extra Glacier Hiking tour can be added at the time of booking.

 The final stop of the day will be at the famous black sand beach Reynisfjara, surrounded by black basalt columns and is one of the most popular Icelandic places to visit.
-From there you can see rock formations Reynisdrangar and Dyrhólaey Peninsula rise gracefully from the ocean providing an astonishing sight and shelter for birds like the razorbills.
+From there you can see rock formations Reynisdrangar and Dýrhólaey Peninsula rise gracefully from the ocean providing an astonishing sight and shelter for birds like the razorbills.

 You will then head to your accommodation near the town of Vík.

-The next stop of the journey is the astonishing Jökulsárlón glacier lagoon.
-Where you can see large icebergs drift calmly towards the ocean and follow their path to the Diamond Beach where the icebergs strand on the sand and resemble crystals as they lie on the black satin beach.
+The next stop of the journey is the astonishing Jökulsárlón glacier lagoon, where you can see large icebergs drift calmly towards the ocean and follow their path to the Diamond Beach, our following stop, where the icebergs strand on the sand and resemble crystals as they lie on the black satin beach.

 Your night will be spent in the Southeast area.